nqmn/adddosdn/dataset_generation/README.md

 Upon successful completion, verify that the following files have been created in the `dataset_generation` directory:

 -   `packet_features.csv`: A CSV file containing processed offline traffic data.
 This dataset provides **packet-level features** and is ideal for detailed analysis of individual packet characteristics and for building models that require granular network information.
+It contains **20 features** including the labels.
     -   `timestamp`: Packet capture timestamp.
     -   `packet_length`: Total length of the captured packet in bytes.
     -   `eth_type`: Ethernet type (e.g., 0x0800 for IPv4).